 VAT Number

 For most companies outside the United States, a VAT number is essential.
-Not only does it keep your annual turnover a secret, but it also gives potential clients assurance that they’re dealing with a stable and responsible business.
-However, in some countries, obtaining this information can be complicated, especially if your business isn’t fully operational yet.
+Not only does it keep your annual turnover a secret, but it also assures potential clients that they’re dealing with a stable and responsible business.
+However, obtaining this information can be complicated in some countries, especially if your business isn’t fully operational yet.

 The Netherlands is a good example of this.
-It’s relatively simple to apply for a Dutch VAT number when you’re a national, but for foreign entrepreneurs, there are extra hoops to jump through.
-You can find out more information about this at incobusinessgroup.com.
+It’s relatively simple to apply for a Dutch VAT number when you’re a national, but there are extra hoops to jump through for foreign entrepreneurs.
+You can find out more information about this at House of Companies.
 Their resources on VAT & EORI numbers will show you what additional steps you need to go through so that your business abides by the rules.

 Licenses And Permits

-Depending on your chosen industry, the laws over what you need to do will vary.
-In some situations, you’ll need certain licenses and permits in order to meet the necessary legal requirements.
+Depending on your chosen industry, the laws over what you must do will vary.
+In some situations, you’ll need certain licenses and permits to meet the necessary legal requirements.
 That might be something like a public surveillance license, an environmental permit, a license to provide alcohol, or something else.

-If you’re going to be conducting business overseas, it’s also important that you check what the rules are regarding licenses and permits in that country.
-You may need additional certification just to be allowed to run things there, as well as a visa.
-The good news is that if you do decide to establish your business in the Netherlands, they have a startup visa that makes it easier to get things going.
+If you’re conducting business overseas, it’s also important to check the rules regarding licenses and permits in that country.
+You may need additional certification just to be allowed to run things there and a visa.
+The good news is that if you decide to establish your business in the Netherlands, they have a startup visa that makes it easier to get things going.

 Insurance

 Insurance is an investment that most entrepreneurs hope they never have to rely on.
-However, it’s always better to put money into something you never have to use, rather than forgoing it and hoping for the best.
-Surprisingly, over a third of small businesses don’t have insurance, which is a staggering number when you consider the financial risks involved.
+However, it’s always better to put money into something you never have to use rather than forgoing it and hoping for the best.
+Surprisingly, over a third of small businesses don’t have insurance, which is a staggering number when considering the financial risks involved.

 To avoid joining that statistic, some areas of insurance to consider for your company include:

-The legal hurdles might be a headache most of the time, but they’re a necessary evil to ensure that everything goes to plan with your business.
-Putting in the effort to deal with them now will give you some much-needed peace of mind down the line.
+The legal hurdles might be a headache most of the time, but they’re necessary to ensure that everything goes as planned with your business.
+Putting in the effort to deal with them now will give you much-needed peace of mind.